amkherad/amkherad.github.io/tabs/about.md

 10+ full-stack frameworks in different environments.
-I began writing code when I was around 14, and the first piece of code I ever wrote was a very simple interpreter for C language in C!, when I was learning C language I tried to implement the simple functions that the book was introducing (like `strlen`), then it turned into trying to parse and execute arithmetic expressions and very soon I was trying to "interpret" all the previous codes I've been writing, I didn't know what I'm doing back then, but now I know that the first code I wrote was an interpreter!
+I began writing code when I was around 14, and the first piece of code I ever wrote was a very simple interpreter for C language in C!, when I was learning C language I tried to implement the simple functions that the book was introducing (like `strlen`), then it turned into trying to parse and execute arithmetic expressions and very soon I was trying to "interpret" all the previous codes I've been writing, I didn't know what was doing back then, but now I know that the first code I wrote was an interpreter!

 # Skills